Watch this brief video to learn more about cattle exports

 Used heavy equipment and farm equipment as well as hay and feed are also specialties.
 We have an expert on heavy equipment that is able to find and thoroughly check out used equipment to ship from anywhere in the US.

-Reneé serves on the USDA Agriculture Policy Advisory Committee (APAC).
-She is President of the Livestock Exporters Association of the US, and immediate past the Secretary/Treasurer of the Livestock Exporters Association of the US and also chairman of the Foreign Trade subcommittee for the Florida Cattlemen’s Association.
+Reneé serves on the USDA Agriculture Policy Advisory Committee (APAC) and is a rancher with the Farm Journal Foundation’s 501c3 “Farmer’s Feeding the World”.
+She is the immediate past President of the Livestock Exporters Association of the US, and past Secretary/Treasurer of the Livestock Exporters Association of the US and also chairman of the Foreign Trade subcommittee for the Florida Cattlemen’s Association.

 The exporting business started as a result of her love for travel and visiting ranches and farms in other countries.
 Renee’ says “It seems that no matter what language you speak, when you are in agriculture, everyone speaks the same language.”